gyselroth/php-task-scheduler/README.md

 #### Create worker factory

 You will need to create your own worker node factory in your app namespace which gets called to spawn new child processes.
 This factory gets called during a new fork is spawned.
-This means if build() get called you are in a new process and you will need to bootstrap your application from scratch.
-In this simple example we will manually create a new mongodb connection, create a new scheduler and logger instance and finally return a new TaskScheduler\Worker instance.
+This means if it gets called, you are in a new process and you will need to bootstrap your application from scratch (Or just the things you need for a worker).
+In this simple example we will manually create a new MongoDB connection, create a new scheduler and logger instance and finally return a new TaskScheduler\Worker instance.

-For better understanding: for example there is a configuration file where the mongodb uri is stored, in build() you will need to parse this configuration again and create a new mongodb instance.
+For better understanding: if there is a configuration file where you have stored your configs like a MongoDB uri, in the factory you will need to parse this configuration again and create a new mongodb instance.
-Or you may be using a dic, the dic need to be created from scratch in build() (A new dependency tree).
-You may pass an instance of a dic (compatible to Psr\Container\ContainerInterface) as fourth argument to TaskScheduler\Worker.
+Or you may be using a dic, the dic needs to be created from scratch in the factory (A new dependency tree).
+You may pass an instance of a dic (compatible to Psr\Container\ContainerInterface) as fith argument to TaskScheduler\Worker (See more at [Using a DIC](#using-a-dic-dependeny-injection-container)).

 ```php
 class WorkerFactory extends TaskScheduler\WorkerFactoryInterface